-The Heritage Chorale celebrated its 75th season in 2011-2012.
+The Heritage Chorale celebrates its 80th season in 2016-2017.
 Originally named the Framingham Choral Society, the Chorale was founded in the fall of 1937 by a small group of Framingham residents on a budget of $62!
 Except for a brief time during World War II, the Chorale has rehearsed and performed in Framingham and nearby communities ever since.
 The size of the Chorale has fluctuated from a group of 40 to our present membership of about 100.
-Much has changed in our 77-year history but not our resolve to enrich ourselves and the community with song.
+Much has changed in our 80-year history but not our resolve to enrich ourselves and the community with song.

 In February, 1988, the Chorale added a Pops-style concert to its season.
-We have delighted in bringing lighter musical fare to our audience, generally in the beginning of February.
-Pops concerts have been designed around themes and have included popular pieces from opera, Disney melodies, and Broadway hits.
+We have delighted in presenting lighter musical fare, often designed around themes and with popular pieces from opera, movies, and musical theater.

 Our Music Directors